alexandramharris/precipitation-scraper/README.md

 # precipitation-scraper

-<p>Scrapes snowfall data for Capital Region and Hudson Valley area.
-Links to a Google Sheet used to power Datawrapper graphics.</p>
+<p>Scrapes snowfall and rainfall data for Capital Region and Hudson Valley areas.
+Links to a Google Sheet used to power Datawrapper and MapLibre graphics.</p>

-<p>Added version for Connecticut market.
-And now also scraping rainfall!</p>
+<p>Added version for Connecticut market.</p>